smaurice101/transactionalmachinelearning/README.md

 #############################################################################################################
 #                         CREATE TOPIC TO STORE TRAINED PARAMS FROM ALGORITHM
-# Frist Create a topic to produce to
+# Create a topic to produce to and grab the producer id

 consumefrom=producetotopic
 producetotopic="trainined-params"